 Section B (MEDICATION RECORD) is designed to document information about each medication used by participants.
-Over-the-counter supplements, minerals, and medications where precise dose and units are not available should be documented, where possible.
-Scanning / Transcription includes selecting the medication name from the medication suggestion list in section (a), and when that is not successful, recording the name in section (b), the strength in section (c), and the units in section (d) for each medication used within the four weeks prior to the interview.
+Scanning / Transcription includes recording the medication UPC / NDC bar code or selecting from the medication drop down list in section (a), and when that is not successful, recording the name in section (b), the strength in section (c), and the units in section (d) for each medication used within the four weeks prior to the interview.

-Medication Coding, Medication Name, Strength, and Units (Items 5-29a-d)
+Medication UPC / NDC, Medication Name, Strength, and Units (Items 5-29a-d)

 Overview: Open the participant's medications bag and remove all medication containers.
 Separate the medications into those with and without a UPC-labeled container.
 Attempt to scan the UPC-labeled containers.
 Set aside containers that are scanned successfully.
-Success is when the medication name in the suggestion list matches the same information on the medication container.
-For medications that cannot be scanned successfully, transcribe the medication name into item (a).
-In each situation, select the matching medication name, strength, and units from the suggestion list to facilitate automatic data entry and coding.
-If a matching strength and units are not found for a particular medication, select the nearest strength and units for the matching medication.
-If a matching medication name does not appear in the suggestion list, manually transcribe as much information as possible in sections [b-d].
-For supplements, make one attempt at searching for the supplement in order to code it correctly.
-If not found, manually enter the medication name (b), the strength (c) and the units (d).
+Success is when the medication name, strength and units in the drop-down list match the same information on the medication container.
+For medications in UPC-labeled containers that cannot be scanned successfully (as defined above), transcribe the UPCs.
+When UPCs are not available or cannot be transcribed successfully, transcribe NDCs When UPCs and NDCs are not available or cannot be transcribed successfully, transcribe medication names.
+In each situation, select the matching medication name, strength, and units from the drop-down list to facilitate automatic data entry and coding.
+If a matching medication name, strength and units do not appear on the drop-down list, manually transcribe as much information as possible in sections [b-d].

 Scanning: A UPC bar code symbol is a pattern of black bars and white spaces, below (or above) which are twelve numbers.
 In example [1], the first six numbers-614141-comprise the globally unique company prefix assigned by the Uniform Code Council.
 The next five-54321-comprise the item reference.
 The last-2-is a computer-generated check digit used to verify accuracy.
 The symbol encodes all twelve numbers (collectively referred to as the Global Trade Item Number [GTIN]).
 In this context, we informally refer to the GTIN as a Universal Product Code (UPC).
 A ten- or eleven-digit National Drug Code (NDC), which by federal law is assigned to all pharmaceuticals sold in the U.S., is often represented within the UPC and recorded elsewhere on medication packaging.
 Several variations in UPC / NDC spacing, and hyphenation are illustrated in examples [2-3].
 Scan the bar code symbol with the wand to capture the UPC / NDC.
 Rescan it as needed.
-Judge success of the scan by verifying that the medication name in the suggestion list matches the same information on the medication container.
+Judge success of the scan by verifying that the medication name, strength, and units in the drop-down list match the same information on the medication container.